 3. Absence of Automation

 Keeping track of your inventory, coordinating with your suppliers, and monitoring incoming items can mean a tremendous amount of work especially if you are still doing things manually.
-Technology was not made to make our life difficult, in fact, it was introduced to us to make our lives less complicated.
+A common mistake is not taking advantage of an inventory management system.
+The technology was not made to make our life difficult, in fact, it was introduced to us to make our lives less complicated.
 The processes that usually take most of your time can be done faster with automation.

 Bottom line, if you want to simplify your processes so you can maximize your investment to other aspects of the business, integrate your system with an inventory management system.